 5. Improve self-service

 Today, your clients can place orders through their devices and even try them through augmented reality.
 Thus, it is not a must you interact with your clients on a personal level.
 Many customers opt for self-service tools like apps or websites when they need something from you.
-Therefore, ensure you clients can access the information they need independently.
+Therefore, ensure your clients can access the information they need independently.

 Although technology has adverse effects on communication, it can enable you to communicate efficiently and effectively with clients.
 Technology can also help you reinforce customer relationships by sharing information on time, allowing your business to grow.